catinsurance/IsaacBlueprints/docs/tutorials/crash_course/familiars.md

 Although you have created your item and your entity, there is nothing that automatically links the two together.
 This must be done manually through Lua code through the use of the [MC_EVALUATE_CACHE](https://wofsauge.github.io/IsaacDocs/rep/enums/ModCallbacks.html#mc_evaluate_cache) callback.

-First, setting up the `main.lua` file at the root of your mod folder, fetching the necessary variables needed and the callback:
+Firstly, set up the `main.lua` file at the root of your mod folder, and fetch the necessary variables needed and the callback.

 ```Lua
 local mod = RegisterMod("My Mod", 1)